ietf-wg-idr/RFC4271bis/rfc4271bis.md

 duration of the connection, or (b) make use of the Route Refresh extension {{?RFC2918}}.

-KEEPALIVE messages may be sent periodically to ensure that the connection is live.
+KEEPALIVE messages are normally sent periodically to ensure that the connection is live.
 NOTIFICATION messages are sent in response to errors or special conditions.
 If a connection encounters an error condition, a NOTIFICATION message is sent, and the connection is